Phonak vs. Oticon, Compared and Tested by an Audiologist in 2025

 • Our choice for mild to moderate hearing loss

 Phonak and Oticon are prescription hearing aid brands that offer solutions for all levels of hearing loss.
-These hearing aids, which must be purchased in person, offer advanced technology and excellent customer service.
-Estimated prices range from $2,000 to $8,000 per pair, though prices aren’t listed online and will vary by dispenser.
-Phonak is one of my favorite solutions for those with severe to profound hearing loss, while Oticon offers some of the best comfort listening.
-Read on to learn more about how these two companies compare.
+They each offer advanced technology, excellent customer service and some of the best hearing aids on the market.
+Estimated prices range from $2,000 to $8,000 per pair, but prices aren’t listed online and vary by dispenser.
+Phonak is one of our favorite solutions for people with severe to profound hearing loss, while Oticon offers some of the best comfort listening, particularly for people with mild to moderate hearing loss.

 Our favorite is Phonak